wilgao09/nextWebsite/scripts/20221230Tracker and Java Spring Boot.md

 As suspected, the 20% memory saved using the modified mysql config file prevented almost a million page faults.

 As an aside, it should have occured to me earlier that `kswapd` was the daemon for swapping pages.
-Would've saved a lot fo troubleshooting.
+Would've saved a lot of troubleshooting.

 ## TL;DR